TejusReddy19/Grievance-Management-System/README.md

 How To Use:

-Extract the folder Dataset
-import the sql file (customer_service) into xampp server by creating a db there. flask installation and ur deasired ide i prefer vs code.
+Set Up Database: Extract the Dataset folder and import the SQL file (customer_service) into XAMPP's MySQL by creating a new database.
+Install Dependencies: Use pip install -r requirements.txt to install required Python packages.
-In pyscript ,in pridSVC change the model file location properly.
+Configure Flask: Open pridSVC.py in the pyscript directory and update the model file path.
+Run Application: Start the Flask server with flask run and navigate to http://127.0.0.1:5000.
+Usage: Register or submit grievances via voice input; admins can manage and resolve complaints.